Cultural Arts - News & Events

 Freedom: The Future of Hope

-painting of a child laughing The third art gallery exhibit which opened on June 27th featured exceptional artworks that reflected the spirit of Juneteenth through the artist’s uniquely personal expressions.
-Over forty-five artworks echoed the power of perseverance and the importance of embracing self-determination.
+painting of a child laughing The third art gallery exhibit featured exceptional artworks that reflected the spirit of Juneteenth through the artist’s uniquely personal expressions.
+Forty-five artworks echoed the power of perseverance and the importance of embracing self-determination.
 At the Friday opening, guests were treated to a musical presentation byWoman singing in front of paintings musician, vocalist and composer, Bianca “BB” Brown.
 She mesmerized the audience with powerful and soulful renditions of personal compositions, ending the evening with a compelling performance of Etta James’ classic, “At Last.”
+Explore select works in the virtual gallery.

 “The Sound of Joy.” by Elisa Colón Sosa (pictured)